Soliplex Agents

 Docker Deployment

-The server is designed to run in containers:
+The server is designed to run in containers.
+The Dockerfile is a

 docker build -t ingester-agents:latest .